Culver Medical Group

 Please notify our office if your insurance coverage changes.
 Bring your insurance card with you to your appointment; we will need the new information printed on your insurance card.

 We are committed to providing excellent health care for everyone.
 Financial hardships should never stop you from getting the medical care you need.
-The Charity Care Program helps those who are unable to pay medical bills.
-If you feel you need help, please call the Charity Care customer service staff at (585) 758-7650 or out of area toll free 1-888-925-4301.
+We offer financial assistance to individuals who are unable to pay medical bills.
+If you feel you need help, please call our customer service staff at (585) 758-7650 or out of area toll free 1-888-925-4301.

 - Donna Germuga, our respiratory therapist, will do lung function testing and help our adults learn more about airway clearance methods, nebulized therapies, and respiratory equipment issues.